DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Methods

 \subsubsection{Architecture of SpecFormer}

-For each type of spectrum, we first segment the data independently into patches and encode these patches.
+For each type of spectrum, we first segment the data into patches and independently encode these patches.
 The patch embeddings from all spectra are then concatenated and collectively processed by a Transformer-based encoder.

-\textbf{Patching.} Rather than encoding each frequency point individually, we divide each spectrum into several patches.
-This design choice offers two key benefits: (\romannumeral 1) It allows the model to capture local semantic features—such as absorption peaks—more effectively by grouping adjacent frequency points; and (\romannumeral 2) it lowers the computational cost for the following Transformer layers.
+\textbf{Patching.} Rather than encoding each frequency point individually, we divide each spectrum into multiple patches.
+This design choice offers two key benefits: (\romannumeral 1) it enables the model to capture local semantic features—such as absorption peaks—more effectively by grouping adjacent frequency points; and (\romannumeral 2) it reduces the computational cost for the following Transformer layers.
 Formally, a spectrum $\vs_i \in \mathbb{R}^{L_i}$ (where $i = 1, \dots, |\mathcal{S}|$) is split into patches of length $P_i$ with stride $D_i$.
 If $0 < D_i < P_i$, patches overlap by $P_i - D_i$ points; if $D_i = P_i$, patches are non-overlapping.
 The patching process yields a sequence $\vp_i \in \mathbb{R}^{N_i \times P_i}$, where $N_i = \left\lfloor \frac{L_i - P_i}{D_i} \right\rfloor + 1$ is the number of patches produced from $\vs_i$.